mardiros/tursu/docs/source/migrate_from_behave.md

 It improves upon Behave by eliminating dynamic attribute issues and enhancing maintainability.

+The cherry on top is that you can run the debugger without pain.

 ## Step 1 - Install tursu and configure it.

 Installation: